findmentor-network/find-mentor/content/mentees.md

 4. If the mentor does not have a mentorship campaign, ask politely over Twitter or LinkedIn.
 5. If you want to work 1-1 with the mentor, ask the mentor to add their contact & schedule info like a superpeer account on GitHub profile readme.
 (This approach is not best way to be a great mentee.
 Just know it, that is a option.)

 If you're looking for someone on Twitter or LinkedIn to be a mentor for you.
-Ask them for join us!
+Ask them for joining us!

 ## Next steps:

 You find the:
-- project for contribute (Active / Passive approach)
+- project for contribution (Active / Passive approach)
-- mentor for get feedback (Passive / Passive approach)
+- mentor for getting feedback (Passive / Passive approach)

 You meet with:
-- like minded peoples
+- like minded people
 - great mentors
 - great friends to work with at discord channel